Merry Christmas (Mariah Carey album): Conception and composition

-Throughout the album's development, Carey worked extensively with Walter Afanasieff, with whom she collaborated extensively on Emotions (1991) and Music Box (1993).
+Throughout the album's development, Carey worked with Walter Afanasieff, with whom she collaborated on Emotions (1991) and Music Box (1993).
 Together, they wrote all three of the album's original songs, as well as producing most of the traditional tracks at The Hit Factory, in New York.

 Merry Christmas boasted a variety of musical arrangements, sounds, and genres.
 Carey's goal was to provide an album that would have a "Christmas feel", providing a mixture of soulful tracks, as well as fun and joyous holiday treats.
-The song "Jesus Oh What a Wonderful Child", produced by Carey, Afannasief, and Holland, was described as an arrangement of a traditional gospel standard that "really took flight".
+The song "Jesus Oh What a Wonderful Child", produced by Carey, Afanasieff, and Loris Holland, was described as an arrangement of a traditional gospel standard that "really took flight".
 The song was recorded in a church, with many live backup singers and children playing tambourines and other melodious instruments.
-The goal was to produce a "real church flavored song", in which Loris Holland played the keyboards and allowed Carey's voice to "cut loose".
+The goal was to produce a "real church flavored song", in which Holland played the keyboards and allowed Carey's voice to "cut loose".
 According to Chris Nickson, Carey's love of gospel music came through on the track, writing, "[she] led the band without pushing herself forward, letting the song develop and work out, trading lines with the chorus until, after the crescendo, the musicians moved into a fast double-time to the end."

 "All I Want for Christmas Is You", the album's lead single was described as an "up-tempo love song, one that could have easily been written for Tommy Mottola".
 "Miss You Most (At Christmas Time)", another one of the album's original tracks, was very different from its predecessor.
 The song was described as a "sad ballad", in line with many of Carey's previous hit singles.
 The song featured a synthesized orchestra, including keyboard notes courtesy of Afanasieff, during which Carey would sing to her "long-gone lover, crystallizing the way that Christmas brought memories of the past into focus."
 According to Nickson "Jesus Born on This Day" was the most impressive original track on the album.
 It was described as a "full-blown production number", which again featured synthesized orchestra, as well as a live children's choir.
 The song's tune was described as "solemn and hymn-like, but the arrangement, oddly, made it less religious and rather more glitzy, behind the lyrics that overtly praised Jesus."

 In addition, Carey recorded a cover of "Christmas (Baby Please Come Home)" by Darlene Love, as well as classics such as "Silent Night", "O Holy Night" and "Joy to the World".
 The latter song, which was used as a promotional single, was remixed several times and sent to various clubs; adding to the album's range of listeners.
-Record producer and composer, Loris Holland, co-produced some of the albums gospel flavored tracks, including "Silent Night", where he arranged the backing vocals and synthesizers.
-Carey's rendition of "Santa Claus Is Coming to Town", was deemed as "one of the more playful tracks on the album", alongside "Christmas (Baby Please Come Home)".
+Record producer and composer Holland also co-produced some of the albums gospel flavored tracks, including "Silent Night", where he arranged the backing vocals and synthesizers.
+Carey's rendition of "Santa Claus Is Comin' to Town", was deemed as "one of the more playful tracks on the album", alongside "Christmas (Baby Please Come Home)".